intela-bot/tutor-unibot/README.md

 ## Installation

 - Clone this repo into the `plugins` folder in the project root.
-- Switch to the virtual environment where Tutor is installed.
+- Switch to the virtual environment where Tutor==18.1.3 is installed.
 - Set `TUTOR_PLUGINS_ROOT` environment variable:
   ```bash
   export TUTOR_PLUGINS_ROOT=${PROJECT_ROOT}/plugins